MicroEJ/docs/SDK6UserGuide/testProject.rst

 The SDK allows to execute a testsuite on a device.
 This requires to:

-- have a VEE Port which implements the :ref:`BSP Connection <bsp_connection>`.
+- Have a VEE Port which implements the :ref:`BSP Connection <bsp_connection>`.
-- have a device connected to your workstation both for programming the Executable and getting the output traces.
+- Have a device connected to your workstation both for programming the Executable and getting the output traces.
   Consult your VEE Port specific documentation for setup.
-- start the :ref:`tool_serial_to_socket` tool if the VEE Port does not redirect execution traces.
+- Start the :ref:`tool_serial_to_socket` tool if the VEE Port does not redirect execution traces.

 The configuration is similar to the one used to execute a testsuite on the Simulator.
 Therefore, the first step is to follow the instructions to :ref:`setup a testsuite on the Simulator <sdk_6_testsuite_on_sim>`.